GeneralDon/PurebredGaming/README.md

 # PurebredGaming
-A service to help you choose and build desktop PCs.
+A manufacturing company which designs and builds unique desktop computers from premium hardwoods.